 The Company acquired eCOST.com, Inc. (eCOST), a wholly owned subsidiary, on February 1, 2006.
 In the June 2006 quarter, problems with eCOST's credit card systems controls resulted in increased fraudulent credit card activity.
 Further problems with eCOST's credit card systems controls arose during the course of a systems conversion in late June 2006 resulting in even higher fraudulent credit card activity.
-These system control issues have been identified and we believe that these issues and the material control weakness were resolved in July 2006.
+These system control issues were identified and the issues and the material control weakness were resolved in July 2006.